Home | About me | Contact | What's new | Privacy | Search

 Toll roads

-In the early 2000s, with worsening urban congestion and declining revenue from the static state gas tax, the state promoted toll roads as a major mechanism to fund new or expanded roads.
+In the early 2000s, with worsening urban congestion and declining revenue from the static state gas tax, the state promoted toll roads as the major mechanism to fund new or expanded freeways.
 To facilitate this in areas without existing toll authorities, the legislature authorized the creation of so-called Regional Mobility Authorities (RMAs).
-Perhaps the most controversial toll road proposal was the statewide Trans-Texas Corridor project (see below).
+Toll roads quickly became a hot-button issue.
+Perhaps the most controversial toll road proposal was the statewide Trans-Texas Corridor project (see below.)

-Toll roads in Texas are marked with special signage such as that shown to the right above.
+Toll roads in Texas are marked with special route shields such as the one shown to the right above.

 The Sam Houston Tollway around Houston is also referred to as Beltway 8.
 However, only the frontage roads along most of the route are actually Beltway 8, which is a state highway.
 The tolled mainlanes are just the "Sam Houston Tollway", which is operated by the Harris County Toll Road Authority.